rcl-ssl/docs/portal/automatic-renewal.md

 **Certificates created with [Stand Alone](../portal/stand-alone) or [Stand Alone - SAN](../portal/stand-alone-san) cannot be automatically renewed.**

 If you are using CertificateBot, please **DO NOT use the AutoRenew Function**.
-CertificateBot will carry out the operations of the AutoRenew function and both should not be used together.
+CertificateBot will carry out the same operations of the AutoRenew function and both should not be used together.

 ### Windows Server